cetmix/oca-repair/repair_scheduled_date_calendar_view/README.rst

 ::

    Go to "Repairs > Configuration > Settings".
    Put the value using the "hh:mm" in the "Default Planned Order Duration" field.

 Usage
 =====

 Use the calendar view to see the scheduled repair orders.
-You can specify duration of any specific order by modifying the "Planned Duration" field or by resizing the calendar element.
+You can specify the duration of any order by modifying the "Planned Duration" field or by resizing the calendar element.

 Bug Tracker
 ===========